anishdahiya99/Building-with-Polygon-Bridge/README.md

 ## Overview

 This project demonstrates the creation, deployment, and transfer of an NFT collection using Ethereum and Polygon networks.
-It utilizes DALLE 2 or Midjourney for generating images, IPFS via pinata.cloud for storage, and deploys ERC721 or ERC1155 contracts on the Goerli Ethereum Testnet.
+It utilizes DALLE 2 or Midjourney for generating images, IPFS via pinata.cloud for storage, and deploys ERC721 or ERC1155 contracts on the sepolia Ethereum Testnet.

 ## Steps to Setup and Deploy